 Of Marbled, Swirled And Layered, David Leite says, "Between its sinfully delicious covers are recipes for some of the most luscious, tempting desserts ever!"
 And I completely agree!
 It is also a valuable resource for veteran and novice bakers alike.

-Discounted copies of Marbeled, Swirled, And Layered, are available here on Amazon.
+Copies of Marbled, Swirled, And Layered, are available here on Amazon.